 A displaced Christian God as an ideal is an example of this, as is the understanding of humans as the species at the top of all species.
 After all, we Westerners inherently believe that the amoeba evolved into a man over millions of years.
 We believe that there is an aspiration for every species to evolve to the level of man over time as if the level of man is something that is at the top compared to all other levels.
 We cannot understand how the amoeba has evolved over millions of years to the point of being a “better” amoeba than it was millions of years ago.
 If the amoeba really aspired to become a human, there would be no more amoeba.
 “Better amoeba” means that the amoeba has horizontally adapted to all the changes in the environment, including the recent arrival of humans.

-Am I saying that casts are like species?
+Am I saying that castes are like species?
 Am I saying that there are barriers within a human species, like between a bird and a reptile?

 Yes and no.